bastjan/netstat/README.md

 See [netstat_tulpen.go](examples/netstat_tulpen/netstat_tulpen.go) for a more throughout example.

-## Development Status: Work in Progress
+## Development Status: Stable

-The api is not yet final and can change.
+This library is v1 and follows SemVer.

-First stable release will be version 1.0.0.
+No breaking changes will be made to exported APIs before v2.0.0.

 ## Support for Mac OS and *BSD